epfl-ada/ada-2024-project-data-crusadas/README.md

 # Data CrusADAs

+# From Hops to Glass
+## A Comprehensive Analysis of Beer Characteristics

+### Abstract
+This study explores various analytical methods to understand trends, preferences, and perceptions in the beer industry, focusing on the popular IPA category.
+We investigate the factors driving IPA growth, including correlations between positive reviews and market expansion.
+Through trend analysis, beers are grouped by type, with growth patterns and yearly changes calculated as percentages.
+A recommendation system employing K-means clustering and a matrix of raters-to-beers is developed to suggest beers based on user preferences.
+Additionally, we analyze the link between user emotions and beer reviews by mapping sentiment to the Big Five personality traits.
+Finally, we explore variation in descriptions of the same beer to determine if different users experience and describe beers uniquely.
+This comprehensive analysis provides insights into consumer behavior and potential tools for personalized beer recommendations.

+### Research questions
+- What makes a trend grow
+- What are the characteristic of a given beer based on commentary

+### Proposed additional datasets
+ -

+### Methods
+- LDA
+- Word Clouds
+- Statistical Analysis
+-

+### Proposed timeline
+?

+### Organization within the team
+#### Dispatch
+- Arnault -> Basic analysis + IPA analysis
+- Valentin + Guillen + Dani -> link user emotion + Different description for same beer
+- Anas -> Merging datasets

 ## Meeting 01.11.2024
 Important things is not to do very hard things but more to be really acurate in what we analyse and make clear description, visual one too, see [oldProject](https://hadriensevel.github.io/vivalavada/#fnref:3)